 Kate Marshall, Marketing Coordinator at Choozle: In simple terms, what is GDPR?

-Jeffrey Finch, Chief Product Officer and Co-Founder at Choozle: It’s essentially an online privacy Bill of Rights for the EU.
+Jeffrey Finch, Chief Product Officer & co-founder at Choozle: It’s essentially an online privacy Bill of Rights for the EU.
 My formal response to the question would be: A legislation, coming into effect on May 25, 2018, that dictates the guidelines for collecting and processing the personally identifiable information of individuals within the EU.

 KM: In your opinion, what brought about the creation of GDPR?